 Ever wonder what goes on inside your parents’ toolbar and virus infested computer?
 This is your chance to help defend the system from a onslaught of crippling malware.
 Join the desperate fight to dislodge entrenched viruses before a devastating computer crash.

-Much that of like Super Meat Boy, SpeedRunners and similar titles, the focus is on getting from A to B as fast as possible (and in one piece).
-Ain’t about simply plotting a path and gunning it though, as danger lurks around every corner, and – get this – there are pick-ups which literally changes your surroundings!
+Much like Super Meat Boy, SpeedRunners and similar, the focus is on getting from A to B as fast as possible (and in one piece).
+It isn’t about simply plotting a path and gunning it though, as danger lurks around every corner, and there are pick-ups which literally change your surroundings!
 Heck, at times, the world will change entirely on its own, forcing players to think on their feet (get it?), avoiding spinning sawblades and other ‘environmental hazards’.
 Guess that explains why malware is so dangerous, eh?

 Bad jokes aside, it’s time for some bad news: Exception won’t be out until the second half of 2015, so for now, the nicely cut pre-alpha teaser (below) will have to do.
 Early footage or not, it’ll give you a nice glimpse of what to expect.
 And now… we wait.